 Over the years I have lost count how many times I have heard the mantra “Excel is just a toy you can’t use it for serious Business Intelligence”.
 Often from “IT experts” that never had to work with a BI solution from a business user perspective.

-In part this statement is true: particularly when Excel is (mis)used as data store for storing copies of similar data in 85 different versions where no one know what the origin is and if someone has changed (inadvertently…) the logic (formulas) or the actual data.
-We are all familiar with the resulting spreadsheet hell and related horror stories a plenty: https://www.cio.com/article/2438188/enterprise-software/eight-of-the-worst-spreadsheet-blunders.html
+In part this statement is true: particularly when Excel is (mis)used as data store for storing copies of similar data in 85 different versions where no one knows what the origin is and if someone has (inadvertently…) changed the logic (formulas) or the actual data.
+We are all familiar with the resulting spreadsheet hell and related horror stories a plenty:

 But is this really Excel’s fault?
 Not really… It’s just the wrong approach of storing data in the spreadsheet (In rare cases this can make sense for example with Power Pivot as I will point out later) as opposed to using it as a (very flexible and effective!) presentation layer that can cater for most analytical application requirements that involve “power users” in their familiar spreadsheet environment.

 The crucial factor is to clearly define the boundaries of how Excel is used.
 The key to avoid these issues in a business intelligence context is in our opinion the separation of data storage and presentation layer: data should not be pasted directly from a data source (or even worse rekeyed) into a spreadsheet but made interactively accessible from consistent, “single version of the truth” data mart(s) that also include as much as possible key parts of the logic (especially calculations).